matter-labs/era-consensus/node/tools/README.md

 # Running Test Consensus Nodes

-These instructions guide you through the process of setting up and running a test consensus node in both local and Clusterized environments.
+These instructions guide you through the process of setting up and running a test consensus node in both local and Clustered environments.

 ## Local Setup